 TELWARE CORPORATION SERVICE TERMS AND CONDITIONS

 3. Disputes.
-To dispute a bill, Customer must do so in good faith and deliver to TelWare in writing the specific basis for such dispute within sixty (60) days after the date on the bill.
+To dispute a bill, Customer must do so in good faith and deliver to TelWare in writing the specific basis for such dispute within (60) days from date of invoice.
+No product or service invoices over 60 days in age will be reviewed for disputes.
 If Customer does not follow this dispute process, the dispute shall be deemed waived.
 Each party has the right to discuss issues directly with the other party and TelWare may refuse to discuss issues through Customer's external representative.

 4. Partial Payments; Late Payments.
 TelWare may accept any payments Customer marks as being "payment in full" or as being settlement of any dispute without waiving any rights TelWare has to either collect the full payments from Customer.
 Customer is responsible for paying all costs and fees TelWare incurs as a result of collecting Customer's unpaid charges.
 If TelWare does not receive full payment when due or does not receive payment in immediately available funds, TelWare will add a late payment fee to the amounts owed and will calculate such fee as the total owed times interest at the maximum rate allowable by law.